Parallel Logical Measurements via Quantum Code Surgery: Introduction

 \section{Introduction}

-Topological codes, specifically surface codes, have long been the leading candidates for the practical implementation of large scale fault-tolerant quantum computation.
-Recently experiments have demonstrated sub-threshold scaling of surface codes~\cite{google2023suppressing,acharya2024quantumerrorcorrectionsurface} and logical operations on 2D color codes~\cite{bluvstein2024logical,rodriguez2024experimental,lacroix2024scaling}.
-Despite their many desirable properties, topological codes in flat space have a notable limitation: their low encoding rate leads to a significant space overhead in achieving fault-tolerance.
+Topological codes, specifically surface codes, have long been the leading candidates for the practical implementation of large-scale fault-tolerant quantum computation.
+Recently, experiments have demonstrated sub-threshold scaling of surface codes~\cite{google2023suppressing,acharya2024quantumerrorcorrectionsurface} and logical operations on 2D color codes~\cite{bluvstein2024logical,rodriguez2024experimental,lacroix2024scaling}.
+Despite their many desirable properties, topological codes in flat space have a notable limitation: their low encoding rate leads to a significant space overhead in achieving fault tolerance.
 This limitation motivates the study of quantum Low-Density Parity Check (LDPC) codes (see Ref.~\cite{BE2} for a recent review), which have higher rate and therefore serve as candidates for low-overhead fault-tolerant quantum memories~\cite{BCGMRY,XBAP}.